JonathanRamos/fastcleverseg/README.md

 ## Results

-We present the results first considering all datasets, then grouped by anatomical group (vertebrae, discs, and muscle).
+We present the results first considering all datasets (overall), then grouped by anatomical group (vertebrae, discs, and muscle).

 ### Overall